 The BSW program adheres to ECU's Academic Integrity Violation (AIV) Policy and the associated policies and procedure regarding grievances.
-The AIV Policy and procedures regarding grievances are listed in the Faculty Manual in Part 6 Section 2 (https://www2.ecu.edu/facultysenate/currentfacultymanual/part6section2.pdf), and at the Office of Student Rights and Responsibilities (OSRR) website (https://osrr.ecu.edu/facultystaff).
+The AIV Policy and procedures regarding grievances are listed in the Faculty Manual in Part 6 Section 2 (University Regulation on Academic Integrity | University Policy Manual | ECU), and at the Office of Student Rights and Responsibilities (OSRR) website (https://osrr.ecu.edu/faculty-staff/).